NicholasHenry246/Pewlett-Hackard-Analysis/README.md

  ## Summary

 The number of retiring employees based on the unique_titles csv, there are 72,458 unique employees who are retiring.
-This is substantially more than h=those available to be mentored.
+This is substantially more than those available to be mentored.

 ![retiring_employees](Resources/retiring_employees.png)
 ![mentorship_eligibility_count](Resources/mentorship_eligibility_count.png)